-- To remove only the closing footage from a video, highlight [End point] and press in Step 4, select the closing frame, and proceed to Step 7 without pressing the 点 (On) button in Step 6. - To remove only the opening footage, proceed to Step 7 without pressing the 獻 (On) button in Step 6.
+- To remove only the closing footage from a video, highlight [End point] and press ⊛ in Step 4, select the closing frame, and proceed to Step 7 without pressing the center of sub-selector in Step 6. - To remove only the opening footage, proceed to Step 7 without pressing the center of sub-selector in Step 6.